nborsato/petitRADTRANS/docs/content/available_opacities.rst

 ______________

 Please see the `Installation <installation.html>`_ section for how to obtain and use the opacities listed below.
-For adding more opacity species not listed here, please see `Adding opacities <opa_add.html>`_, among them the Exomol opacities calculated in the pRT format, available from the Exomol website.
+For adding more opacity species not listed here, please see `Adding opacities <opa_add.html>`_, among them how to plug-and-play install the Exomol opacities calculated in the pRT format, available from the `Exomol website <http://www.exomol.com/data/data-types/opacity/>`_.
+The references of the non-contributed opacities can be found in `Mollière et al. (2019) <https://arxiv.org/abs/1904.11504>`_.

 **Line absorbers, low resolution mode** (``"c-k"``, with :math:`\lambda/\Delta\lambda=1000`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^